 \section{Conclusions}

-The cell model of adsorption was reviewed and analyzed by using the SSGE method and a simplified accurate isotherm model is proposed (Eq. (\ref{eq:isomix})).
-It was found that the Eqs. (\ref{eq:isott}) and (\ref{eq:isomix}) can be applied to fit experimental data of adsorption of gases and vapors on microporous heterogeneous adsorbents; these isotherms give relatively accurate fittings.
-A simple correction that improve the fitting results is proposed.
-However, in some cases this correction may not be necessary, is must be tested.
-Additionally, for systems in which the experimental temperature range is large, it is suggested that the dependence of $\Delta h_j$ on temperature must be considered and a model for both gas and adsorbate phase heat capacity could be required.

-Finally, the model based on an idealized and abstract grand ensemble of subsystems presented here is useful to correlate single-component adsorption data and the corresponding thermodynamic properties of interest.
-Specifically, the model is useful to fit type I isotherms, i.e., the reversible micropore filling region of the experimental adsorption isotherm.
-The advantages of the present model are the correlation accuracy of both adsorption and thermodynamic data, the flexibility to set the number of adjustable parameters and to consider variations of $\ln K_j$ with temperature, and the possibility of regarding adsorptive as a real gas phase.
-However, the method studied here does not consider explicitly the pore size and adsorption energy distribution, but the size of a representative subsystem gives an idea of the adsorbent heterogeneity because the size of the subsystem depends on this factor.
+It was found that the Eqs. (\ref{eq:isott}) and (\ref{eq:isomix}) can be applied to fit experimental data of adsorption of gases and vapours on microporous heterogeneous adsorbents.
+A simple correction that improve the fitting results was proposed.
+However, this correction may not be necessary in some cases, it must be tested.
+Additionally, for systems in which the experimental temperature range is large, it is suggested that the dependence of $\Delta h_j$ on temperature should be considered and a model for both gas and adsorbate phase heat capacity could be required.
+The advantages of the GSTA model are the high accuracy that can be achieved to correlate saturation and thermodynamic data, the flexibility to set the number of adjustable parameters and consider variations of $\ln K_j$ with temperature, and the possibility of regarding the adsorptive as a real gas phase.
+However, the method studied here does not explicitly consider the pore size and adsorption site energy distribution, but the size of a representative subsystem offers an idea of the adsorbent heterogeneity because the size of the subsystem depends on this factor.